Kantoortijger/kantoortijger.github.com/_posts/2014-12-30-habits-worth-cultivating-to-keep-the-mind-sharp.md

 I have always been interested in finding the best ways to keep the mind sharp, and a live a focused and purpuseful mind.
 Over the years I accumulated some habits that in my idea are essential to develop yourself and live an active and purposeful live.
 I do acknowledge that this is ofcourse all very personal, because you know; YMMV.

-First, I think it is important to constantly expose yourself to new ideas and concepts.
+First, I think it is absolutely important to constantly expose yourself to new ideas and concepts.

 ## Reading
 The importants and benefits of reading are undisputed.
 Besides reading non-fiction to expanden your knowledge, I do think it is also beneficial to read some good fiction once in while.